 Okay, so here’s the real deal.

-We potty trained Roo in under three days.
+We potty trained our toddler, Roo, in under three days.

 But Roo is my second baby.
 And I’m only talking about daytime.
-We’re not even going to attempt nighttime dryness just yet.
+I’ll go over nighttime dryness in another post.

 Despite Roo being my second child, there’s five years between her and GinGin and I honestly couldn’t remember much about how we potty trained her big sister all those years ago.